mlswg/mls-architecture/draft-ietf-mls-architecture.md

 > `x509` Credential type).
 When using the `basic` Credential type, take extra
 > care to verify the identity (typically out of band).

 #### Privacy of Delivery and Push Notifications

-> care to verify the identity (typically out-of-band).

-#### Privacy of delivery and push notifications

-An important mechanism that is often ignored from the privacy considerations are the push-tokens.
+Push-tokens provide an important mechanism that is often ignored from the standpoint of privacy considerations.
 In many modern messaging architectures, applications are using push notification mechanisms typically provided by OS vendors.
-This is to make sure that when messages are available at the Delivery Service (or by other mechanisms if the DS is not a central server), the recipient application on a device knows about it.
+This is to make sure that when messages are available at the Delivery Service (or via other mechanisms if the DS is not a central server), the recipient application on a device knows about it.
 Sometimes the push notification can contain the application message itself, which saves a round trip with the DS.

 To "push" this information to the device, the service provider and the OS infrastructures use unique per-device, per-application identifiers called